- Legal & General is home to an expert team of index tracker fund managers and analysts

 - It could be a good addition to a broader responsible investment portfolio

-- This fund has been added to the Wealth Shortlist of funds chosen by our analysts for their long-term potential
+- This fund is on the Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio